Dr Pauline Polkey Masters Scholarship - School of Arts and Humanities

 5. Applicants may only apply for this scholarship once per academic year per offer.
 The offer of a place must be on an eligible course.

-6. Applicants are only eligible to apply for a scholarship if they are due to enrol on the first year of a course in September 2022 or January 2023.
+6. Applicants are only eligible to apply for a scholarship if they are due to enrol on the first year of a course in September 2023.

-7. Applicants must be a UK national student starting a new postgraduate course.
-NTU cannot consider applications from students who are currently studying at NTU unless progressing onto a new postgraduate course.
+7. NTU cannot consider applications from students who are currently studying at NTU unless progressing onto a new postgraduate course.

-8. Applications received after 16:00 GMT (4pm) on the day of the deadline will not be considered.
+8. Applications received after 16:00 BST(4pm) on the day of the deadline will not be considered.

 9. This application form is for eligible postgraduate taught master’s courses only.
 Please do not use this form to apply for undergraduate or research funding.